droonga/droonga.org/tutorial/1.1.0/dump-restore/index.md

 ## Duplicate an existing Droonga cluster to another empty cluster directly

 If you have multiple Droonga clusters, then you can duplicate one to another.
-For this purpose, the package `droonga-engine` includes a utility command `droonga-engine-absorb-data`.
+For this purpose, the package `droonga-engine` includes [a utility command `droonga-engine-absorb-data`][droonga-engine-absorb-data-command].
 It copies all data from an existing cluster to another one directly, so it is recommended if you don't need to save dump file locally.

 ### Prepare multiple Droonga clusters